-1918 Birthday of composer Leonard Bernstein (1918-1990), who will bridge the worlds of classical and Broadway, both as conductor for the New York Philharmonic and as composer of classic scores including On the Town, West Side Story, Wonderful Town and Candide.
+1918 Birthday of composer Leonard Bernstein (1918-1990), who bridges the worlds of classical and Broadway, both as conductor for the New York Philharmonic and as composer of classic scores including On the Town, West Side Story, Wonderful Town, and Candide.

 1980 Tonight is a Broadway-sized mix of tragedy and triumph as the Great White Way's new musical smash, 42nd Street, opens at the Winter Garden Theatre.
-42nd Street, based on the 1930s Busby Berkeley film musical of the same name, stars Jerry Orbach, Tammy Grimes, Wanda Richert and Lee Roy Reams.
-At the curtain call of the opening night performance producer David Merrick announces that the musical's director choreographer, Gower Champion, died that afternoon.
+42nd Street, based on the 1930s Busby Berkeley film musical of the same name, stars Jerry Orbach, Tammy Grimes, Wanda Richert, and Lee Roy Reams.
+At the curtain call of the opening night performance, producer David Merrick announces that the musical's director and choreographer, Gower Champion, died that afternoon.
 Among Champion's finest musical credits were the original Broadway productions of Bye Bye Birdie, Hello, Dolly!, and Sugar.
-At the time of his death, Champion was in a relationship with Richert, the much-younger newcomer who received a Tony nomination for her performance in 42nd Street.

 2001 The Tony-winning musical revue Fosse closes after 1,093 performances at the Broadhurst Theatre.

 2002 Wesley Naylor, the composer who forged a career out of the long-running gospel musical Mama, I Want to Sing!, and its sequels, dies at age 44.